pydrake.multibody.optimization

 A pair containing the linear constraints that will enforce the acceleration limit on the backward pass and forward pass respectively.

-AddJointTorqueLimit(self: pydrake.multibody.optimization.Toppra, lower_limit: numpy.ndarray[numpy.float64[m, 1]], upper_limit: numpy.ndarray[numpy.float64[m, 1]], discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) Tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]
+AddJointTorqueLimit(self: pydrake.multibody.optimization.Toppra, lower_limit: numpy.ndarray[numpy.float64[m, 1]], upper_limit: numpy.ndarray[numpy.float64[m, 1]], discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]

 Adds a torque limit to all the degrees of freedom in the plant.
 The limits must be arranged in the same order as the entries in the path.
 This constrains the generalized torques applied to the plant and does not reason about contact forces.